sphinx-doc/sphinx/doc/config.rst

    .. versionadded:: 1.1

+.. confval:: linkcheck_retries

+   The number of times the linkcheck builder will attempt to check a URL before declaring it broken.
+Defaults to 1 attempt.

+   .. versionadded:: 1.4

 .. confval:: linkcheck_timeout

-   A timeout value, in seconds, for the linkcheck builder.  **Only works in Python 2.6 and higher.**  The default is to use Python's global socket timeout.
+   A timeout value, in seconds, for the linkcheck builder.
+The default is to use Python's global socket timeout.

    .. versionadded:: 1.1